justtrackio/terraform-best-practices/docs/GUIDELINES.md

 ## Utilizing public modules

-Please use public modules everywhere possible.
+Please use public modules wherever possible.
 That helps the overall maintenance needed and time spend during development.
 We recommend using public modules from these organizations as they are pretty well maintained and follow terraform module best practices.

 1. [terraform-aws-modules](https://github.com/terraform-aws-modules)
 2. [cloudposse](https://github.com/cloudposse)